-Can You Get Rich By Continually Changing Jobs?
+Can You Get Rich by Continually Changing Jobs?

 Can you get rich by continually changing jobs?
 Is job-hopping for more money smart or stupid?
 The answer to those questions depends on the answer to five simple questions.

-Is job-hopping for more money smart or stupid?
+Is job-hopping for more money smart?